UK zoo offers to save 'world's saddest polar bear' from China

 - He has been dubbed the 'world's saddest' bear due to his enclosure's poor conditions

-(CNN)The "world's saddest" polar bear could have a new home if a British zoo gets its way.
+Hong Kong (CNN)The "world's saddest" polar bear could have a new home if a British zoo gets its way.

 Yorkshire Wildlife Park has asked Guangzhou's Grandview Aquarium to let them move Pizza, as he is known, to their specially designed polar bear habitat.